 What Is A Sole Proprietorship?

-In a sole proprietorship, the individual owner has complete control over the business’s operations and profits.
-They are not required to register their business with the Accounting and Corporate Regulatory Authority (ACRA) but must register for a Business Registration Number (BRN) with the Inland Revenue Authority of Singapore (IRAS) for tax purposes.
+While not required to register with the Accounting and Corporate Regulatory Authority (ACRA), sole proprietors must register for a Business Registration Number (BRN) with the Inland Revenue Authority of Singapore (IRAS) for tax purposes.

 What Is A Private Limited Company?

-Unlike a sole proprietorship, owners who want to set up a private limited company must register with the Accounting and Corporate Regulatory Authority (ACRA) and comply with various legal and regulatory requirements.
+Unlike a sole proprietorship, a Pte Ltd must register with the Accounting and Corporate Regulatory Authority (ACRA) and comply with various legal and regulatory requirements.

-These include appointing at least one director who is a resident of Singapore, filing annual returns, holding annual general meetings, and appointing a company secretary.
+These include appointing at least one director who is a resident of Singapore and at least 18 years of age, filing annual returns, holding annual general meetings, and appointing a company secretary.

 Now we’ve laid out the key difference between a sole proprietorship and a company, we’ll cover the pros and cons of each business structure based on the following: